JEE Main Practice Papers & Sample Papers (With Solutions) | Free PDF Download

 "Sir, when should I start mock tests?
 How many papers should I solve?"

 Most students get this timing completely wrong.
-They either start too late (panic mode in last month) or too early (before covering sufficient syllabus).
+They either start too late (panic mode in the last month) or too early (before covering sufficient syllabus).
 Both approaches waste precious preparation time.

-Historical data shows that students who increased their mock test frequency in the final two months before the exam had a higher likelihood of achieving top percentile scores.
+Historical data show that students who increased their mock test frequency in the final two months before the exam had a higher likelihood of achieving top percentile scores.
 Here's the exact timeline that works:

 Phase 1: Foundation Building (6–8 months before)